Rewriting the Archetypes: A New Map for Neurodivergent Minds

 These archetypes are not about fixing, masking, or smoothing the edges.
 They are about naming what already works, the unseen intelligence beneath the behaviours that others often misread.

-The Ten Neuro-Archetypes
+The Seven Neuro-Archetypes

-1. The Pattern Seer — Architect of Insight
+The Pattern Seer

 Signal Phrase: "This is the pattern beneath it."